Processing Pipeline in SpaCy

 How Pipelines Work

-spaCy makes it very easy to create your own pipelines consisting of reusable components – this includes spaCy’s default tagger, parser and entity recognizer, but also your own custom processing functions.
-A pipeline component can be added to an already existing nlp object, specified when initializing a Language class, or defined within a model package.
+spaCy makes it very easy to create our own pipelines from reusable components.
+This includes spaCy's default tagger, parser and entity recognizer, but also our own custom processing functions.
+We can add a pipeline component to an existing nlp object, set it when we initialize a Language class, or define it inside a model package.

-When you load a model, spaCy first consults the model’s meta.json.
+When we load a model, spaCy first consults the model's meta.json.

 The meta typically includes the model details, the ID of a language class, and an optional list of pipeline components.